-No matter whether you’re a sysadmin by profession or just an old school tech enthusiast like me, if you ever find yourself in love with the awe-inspiring Unix OS, chances are you’re gonna feel the need of a versatile terminal-based Linux text editor at one point or another.
-For today’s guide, we’ll keep our focus on Vim, considered the best by many, if not all, as the best Linux text editor or code editor ever.
+No matter whether you’re a sysadmin by profession or just an old school tech enthusiast like me, if you ever find yourself in love with the awe-inspiring Unix OS, chances are you’re gonna feel the need for a versatile terminal-based Linux text editor at one point or another.
+For today’s guide, we’ll keep our focus on Vim, considered the best by many, if not all, as the best Linux code editor ever.
 So, let’s just skip on all those holy wars among you Vim vs. Emacs pundits and just keep our eye’s on the 100 best Vim commands, today’s topic.
-Emacs fanatics, however, please don’t get upset, we’ll cover that extensible editor of yours definitely in some time future.
+Emacs fanatics, however, please don’t get upset; we’ll cover that extensible editor of yours definitely in some time future.

 Vim Commands That Will Turn You into A Vim Guru

 Below, we’re presenting the 100 most useful Vim commands that will come in handy during your time with Vim.
 As we’re aiming mainly at beginner Vim users, don’t get daunted all you seasoned Vim masters.
 This guide will enhance the Vim experience of new users and prove to be a valuable reference to more mature users.

 Linux Command Cheat Sheet for Exploring the Vim Modes

 Before delving directly into the commands this guide is meant for, we want to draw your attention to Vim modes.
 Vim features two distinct modes, a command mode and an insert mode.

 When you open Vim for the first time, you’re in the command mode.
 The command mode lets you navigate the screen, delete and copy text, among many others.
 The insert mode, on the other hand, as implied, lets users insert text into Vim’s console.
 You can use the ESC key to switch back to the command mode after finishing typing.